 Modern Languages is part of the School of European Culture and Languages (SECL).
-A multidisciplinary academic school, alongside students of French, German, Italian and Hispanic Studies, SECL's community includes students of Comparative and World Literature, English Language and Linguistics, of Classical and Archaeological Studies, Ancient History and Classical Studies, Religious, and Asian Studies, and Philosophy.
+A multidisciplinary academic school, alongside students of French, German, Italian and Hispanic Studies, SECL's community includes students of Comparative Literature, English Language and Linguistics, of Classical and Archaeological Studies, Ancient History and Classical Studies, Religious, and Asian Studies, and Philosophy.
 Such a diverse range of interests leads to a fascinating timetable of events and makes the School an exciting place to study.

 The Department of Modern Languages is dedicated to intercultural exchange.
 Geographically, the UK will always be part of Europe regardless of political changes, and Kent is known as ‘the UK’s European university’.

 The Department provides an environment to foster intercultural links, practise languages, and understand different perspectives and histories, respecting Europe’s rich diversity.
 Many of our staff are native speakers of the languages they teach, and many of our graduates go on to work overseas, so the Department bridges national borders and promotes exchange for the benefit of all.